 - 1 teaspoon vegetable oil

 - 2 cloves garlic minced

 - 1 teaspoon dried thyme

 - 1 teaspoon sea salt

 Combine the lentils and rice in a large pot with the vegetable stock.
 Bring to a boil over medium-high heat.
-Once it has begun to boil, lower the heat to a simmer, cover the pot and allow to cook until the water has been absorbed.
-This could take 45 minutes to an hour.
+Once it has begun to boil, lower the heat to a simmer, cover the pot and allow to cook until the water has been absorbed, about 45 minutes.

 While the lentils and rice are cooking, heat the oil in a pan over medium-high heat.
-Add the onion and cook until it begins to brown.
-Add the garlic and carrots, and cook until the carrots are tender, 10-15 minutes.
+Add the onion and cook until it begins to brown, about 5 minutes.
+Add the garlic and carrots, and cook until the carrots are tender, about 10 more minutes.

 In a large bowl, mix together the cooked lentils and rice, the vegetables, and the rest of the ingredients.
 Mash a little as you, so the lentils lose their shape.

 Transfer the mixture to the prepared loaf pan, and bake until firm and lightly browned on top, about 45 minutes.

 This recipe makes about 2 cups of gravy.
 A serving size is 1/4 cup